panzerdp/dmitripavlutin.com/content/posts/037-react-memo/index.md

 Don't forget to use [profiling](https://reactjs.org/docs/optimizing-performance.html#profiling-components-with-the-chrome-performance-tab) to measure the performance gains of memoization.

+What to read next?
+To memoize callbacks in React I recommend checking my post [Your Guide to React.useCallback()](/dont-overuse-react-usecallback/).

 *Do you know interesting use cases of React.memo()?
 If so, please write a comment below!*